cvidler/rtm_install_key/README.md

 Deploy mysitekey.key to all AMDs in amdlist.txt using root and a SSH identity (key) file.

-`./deploy_key.sh -z -z -a amdlist.txt -k remove.key`
+`./deploy_key.sh -z -z -a amdlist.txt -k removethis.key`

-Undeploy remove.key from all AMDs in the file amdlist.txt, list file is a simple text file one AMD (by ip of fqdn) per line.
+Undeploy removethis.key from all AMDs in the file amdlist.txt, list file is a simple text file one AMD (by ip of fqdn) per line.